decoderkurt/KindleTool/README.md

 >> Creates a Kindle update package
 >> You should be able to throw a mix of files &amp; directories as input without trouble.
->> Just keep in mind that if you feed it absolute paths, it will archive absolute paths, which usually isn't what you want!
+>> Just keep in mind that by default, if you feed it absolute paths, it will archive absolute paths, which usually isn't what you want!
 >> If input is a single tarball (".tgz" or ".tar.gz") file, we assume it is properly packaged (bundlefile &amp; sigfile), and will only convert it to an update.
 >> Output should be a file with the extension ".bin", if it is not provided, or if it's a single dash, output to stdout.
 >> In case of OTA updates, all files with the extension ".ffs" or ".sh" will be treated as update scripts.